Major winter storm bears down on America’s midsection, as millions face snow, ice or heavy rain

 The greatest risk of dangerous ice will set up just south of the snowiest areas.
 Significant icing is possible from Kansas and Missouri through the central Appalachians and potentially parts of Maryland and Delaware.

+The weather service in Topeka, Kansas, warned against traveling in the icy conditions.

+“If you are thinking about hitting the road today, think again.
+Snow plows are getting stuck.
+Emergency vehicles are getting stuck.
+If you get stuck, it may be over 24 hours until someone can get to you,” NWS Topeka said on X. “Temperatures will fall below zero tonight.
+Do not risk it.”

-Ahead of the storm, the governors of Kentucky, Virginia, Arkansas and Missouri declared states of emergency, while Maryland’s governor declared a state of preparedness.
+Ahead of the storm, the governors of Kentucky, Virginia, West Virginia, Arkansas and Missouri declared states of emergency, while Maryland’s governor declared a state of preparedness.

 “This winter storm will likely cause significant disruption and dangerous conditions on our roads and could cause significant power outages – just 24 hours before it gets dangerously cold,” Kentucky Gov. Andy Beshear said, according to a release from his office.